kokkinosg/excel_to_ADO/README.md

     // SUCCESSOR ("System.LinkTypes.Dependency-Reverse"),
     // PREDECCESSOR ("System.LinkTypes.Dependency-Forward");
 - Currently, it can only create user stories and FMEA Risks
+- It does not check if the items already exist so it will keep on creating them.
+Do it only once per sheet.

 ## Project Structure